 The Gift of the Magi by O. Henry (1906)

 This beautiful story of love and sacrifice will bring you to tears.
-A young couple who doesn’t have much money want to buy meaningful gifts for each other, which they figure out how to do by sacrificing something meaningful of their own.
+A young couple who doesn’t have much money wants to buy meaningful gifts for each other, which they figure out how to do by sacrificing something meaningful of their own.
 If you want to know what real sacrificial love looks like, I think this is such a beautiful picture of that.

 “But in a last word to the wise of these days let it be said that of all who give gifts these two were the wisest. “